SaxonRah/WallStreetBets-TextToStonks/README.md

 # Rah's Belief Model
 Written - JAN-25-2021 - Uses GPU computation
-My own idea turned out to be a simple combination of Dumb Money and The Codex's Ideas, but combined with an overall sentiment - a supervised learning or a trainable model.
+My own idea turned out to be a simple combination of Dumb Money and The Codex's Ideas but combined with an overall sentiment - a supervised learning or a trainable model.
+The Codex used NLTK and Vader for Sentiment but I prefer spacy and spacy-stanza, but to each their own.
+Will use both and compare results.

 # Idea taken from Dumb Money Live's video
 https://www.youtube.com/watch?v=pykcaisxB1g